Blog-Reference and Blog-Reference and Blog-Reference on May 3, 2017, adapted to context

 Neither pro- nor anti-Keynesians have realized in 80+ years that the two-liner is false according to the natural mathematics of accounting.#3 The snag is that stupid people do not understand the unassailable mathematical proof of their stupidity and this is why IS-LM and MMT and Post Keynesianism and Krugman and Jason Smith and all the other half-wits are still around.

 Scientific self-governance or what has been reintroduced by Paul Romer as Feynman integrity simply does not work in economics.
-Economics is since 140+ years a cargo cult science and orthodox mathiness and heterodox anti-math is only the most conspicuous symptom.
+Economics is for 150+ years a cargo cult science and orthodox mathiness and heterodox anti-math is only the most conspicuous symptom.

 #1 IS-LM ― a crash course for EconoPhysicists

 #3 The Common Error of Common Sense: An Essential Rectification of the Accounting Approach

 So, we agree on these concrete results:

 - The statement ‘MMT has no math’ is false.

 - Every economic phenomenon has its natural math.

 - The natural math of macro/MMT is accounting.